DeKaylaPhillips/Google-Books-CLI/notes.md

 - Reading list should reflect updated status with every book a user chooses to add to the list
 - [X] Reading list not updating with multiple selections.
 [2022-12-20] (created global reading_list variable instead of local reading_list variable so list does not recreate every time the "search_books()" function is called) [2022-12-20]

-Line 30 - Publisher Errors from API
+Line 30 - Publisher Errors from API *Fixed*
 - Some books do not have publishers.
 - [X] Need to account for this potential error prior to displaying all data.
 [2022-12-20] (used .get() method to set new default value for publishers not present in the data)